 Learning About Idaho Beef

 Seeing the process of how they go from farm-to-table was extremely interesting.
-I love hearing how the ranchers pride themselves on taking care of their cattle and how high-quality care can really affect the taste of the meat!
+I also love hearing how the ranchers pride themselves on taking care of their cattle.
+And how high-quality care can really affect the taste of the meat!

 Beef Quality is Important